-The European Commission issued a document concerning the consequences of the trade in Europe of Brexit products from the United Kingdom.
+The European Commission It issued a document concerning the consequences of Brexit over Europe trade of products from the United Kingdom.

-The Commission pointed out that, starting from the release date, manufacturers and importers established in the United Kingdom are no longer considered operators established in the European Community.
+The committee emphasized that, starting from the release date, manufacturers and importers established in the UK will no longer be considered operators established in the European Community.

-The result is that a economic operator established in any other Member country, that before the Brexit was considered to be a Distributor, will automatically become an importer and will be subject to the law relating to products from Third Countries.
+The result is that a business established in any other member country, that before the Brexit was considered a distributor, It will automatically become an importer and will be subject to the Law on products from third countries.

-In practical terms he must comply with the requirements of importers that are different from those of distributors.
+In practical terms, he will have to fulfill the obligations of importers which are different from those distributors.

 There is more.
-European legislation concerning products will no longer recognize the authorized representatives established in the United Kingdom.
-So non-EU companies today make use of an authorized representative (or Attorney) for placing their products on the European market, will have to relocate this function in another EU countries.
+European regulations concerning products will no longer recognize authorized representatives established in the United Kingdom.
+So the non-EU companies that today employ an authorized representative (or agent) for placing their products in the European market, will relocate this function to another of EU countries.

-And the actors operating in the field what should do?
-Must be assured that any assessment certificate (EU type examination) is from a notified body one of the other EU Member States.
+They must be assured that any appraisal certificate (EU type examination) comes from a notified entity one of the Community's member countries.

-As regards the European Medicines Agency (EMA), in date 20 November 2017, the European Council chose Amsterdam as new placement.
-However, the Italian Government has asked to cancel this decision, Stressing that there would be “ensuring that the Agency can be fully functional and operational by the release date of the United Kingdom from the European Union (30 March 2019), having regard to the need of spaces and adequate logistic solutions for offices, the meeting rooms, the archives and the appropriate standards of security infrastructure”.
+However, the Italian Government has asked to cancel this decision, stressing that there would be “ensuring that the Agency can be operational and fully functional from the release date of the United Kingdom European Union (30 March 2019), taking into account the need for space and adequate logistical solutions for offices, the meeting rooms, archives and the appropriate safety standards of infrastructure”.

 The European Banking Authority (EBA) It will be transferred to Paris.